top of page

 Search

-If you love the look of the Tulip Vest but prefer a softer finish (or just want to skip the bias binding), this easy sewing hack is for you.
+If you love the look of the Tulip Vest but prefer a softer finish (or just want to skip some of the bias binding), this easy sewing hack is for you.

 If you're short on binding or just in the mood for a quicker make, the no-bind sleeve method is a great option to try!